Team-BHP > Commercial Vehicles

 Haven't come across any concrete information about the future of the INS Rajput.
 Given the age and usual Indian budget constraints, I don't see there will be even a remote chance of mothballing.
 Just hope it will get preserved as a museum and wont have an unceremonious end at a scrap-beach.
 At least 1 ship of each class should get preserved as a piece of historic significance.
 Its a habit that will die with me.
 I keep hoping that these mute witnesses of history and glory will get preserved and continue to serve the nation as motivators of future generations to dig history and dream of serving the nation.

-Reinhard is online now (4) Thanks
+Reinhard is offline (4) Thanks

 Old 25th May 2021, 23:28 #147